AfA-Navtaaz/DevOps_Haunt-a-blogging-website-/README.md

 Open http://localhost:3000 to view it in your browser.

-Further on all the dockerfiles are also attatched to it in order to containerize the application for both backend(server) and frontend(client).

-Also in order to further develop and test other functions docker file is also attatched which will run the container .

 Feel free to add improvements and also to tell me about my errors and mistakes

 Thank you